kalessil/phpinspectionsea/docs/types-compatibility.md

 be forced to read the code and try to understand every part of it before using it.

 Take also into account that having a method which return `object` (or `mixed` which is the same to this case) can indicate a code smell.
-Why it is needed to return/accept such a wide and "can ba all" type.
+Why it is needed to return/accept such a wide and "can be all" type.
 Is your method taking care of too much logic?
+Is your method doing more than one thing?
 Why do your method needs it, instead returning specific data type?
-Single responsability principle could be in danger.

 ## Parameter can be declared as array